alamkanak/EEG-Correlation/README.md

 Most of the files in this repository were used for experimentations.
 However, the relevent python codes for the resulting paper are included in the files `164-d1.ipynb`, `157-d2.ipynb`, `166-d3.ipynb`, `167-d1-plot.ipynb`, `168-d2-plot.ipynb`, and `169-d3-plot.ipynb`.
 The following are the description of these files.

 ## Dataset 1
 The file [`157-d2.ipynb`](https://github.com/alamkanak/TMS-EEG-MEP-Correlation/blob/master/157-d2.ipynb) does all the processing of dataset 1.
-It reads 2 types of files and processes them:
+It reads four types of files and processes them:

+- Artifactual Hjorth transformed files: `raw-hjorth/*.mat`
+- Artifactual Raw EEG files: `raw/*.mat`
-- Cleaned Hjorth transformed files: `*-hjorth.mat`
+- Cleaned Hjorth transformed files: `clean-hjorth/*.csv`
-- Cleaned Raw EEG files: `*.csv`
+- Cleaned EEG files: `clean/*.mat`

-The processing outputs are stored in `157-alc-power-long.xlsx` and `157-alc-phase-long.xlsx` files.
+The processing outputs are stored in `157-d2-power-v2.csv` and `157-d2-phase-v2.csv` files.
 The output files are not stored in the repository for large filesize.
 The output files are further processed in Rstudio.

 The plots for the paper are produced in [168-d2-plot.ipynb](https://github.com/alamkanak/TMS-EEG-MEP-Correlation/blob/master/168-d2-plot.ipynb).